chandy619/osticket-prereqs/README.md

 <img width="648" alt="image" src="https://github.com/chandy619/osticket-prereqs/assets/144288806/40ba4631-55d2-485a-a8bb-cd64f6e43fd0"/>
 </p>
 <p>
-1. Install/ Enable IIS- Open the Control Panel from your Windows VM by right-clicking the Start menu.
+1. Install/ Enable IIS- Open the Control Panel from your Windows VM by right-clicking the 'Start' menu.
 Search for 'Control Panel' and select 'Programs'.
 Click on 'Turn Windows features on or off'.
 Check box for the 'Internet Information Services' folder and expand it.
 Locate the folder labeled 'World Wide Web Services' and expand it.
 Expand the 'Application Development Features' folder and check the box for 'CGI'.
 Next, expand the folder labeled 'Common HTTP Features' and make sure each box under it is checked.
 When complete, select 'OK' for IIS to begin installing.
 </p>
 <br />